Add To Favorites

-Collect various sports balls.
-Find balls used in games played around the world (cricket, petanque, boules, bocce, croquet) as well as your favorites.
-Look at the different textures, stitching, lacing, and shapes of the balls.
+Invite students to collect various sports balls.
+Find balls used in games played around the world (cricket, petanque, boules, bocce, croquet) as well as other family favorites.
+Encourage students to look at the different textures, stitching, lacing, and shapes of the balls.
 What characteristics make each ball unique?
 How do these features affect the game?

 Work in teams to measure the balls’ heights.
 Here’s one way to make a chart to show how their sizes compare.

-Draw at least five sports balls on white paper in their actual sizes.
+Students draw at least five sports balls on white paper in their actual sizes.
 Shape Crayola Model Magic into the same sizes and 2-D shapes as your drawings.
-To get the ball color you want, knead Model Magic with Crayola Washable Gel Marker color.
+To get the ball color wanted, knead Model Magic with Crayola Washable Gel Marker color.
 Add details such as laces, stitches, or texture.
 Air-dry the balls overnight.

 With Crayola School Glue, attach the balls to the graph.
 Compare their sizes and shapes with those that other students represented.